xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/adelphes.png" width="750" height="500" alt="Android Emulator"/>

 <p align="justify">
 From VSCode IDE on the menu bar on the left we will select the "Run and Debug" button.
 From there, the "Add Configuration" option will be selected listed at the dropdown menu.
 Then, there will be two options to select regarding the Android configuration.
-The first should be the  <code>Android: Attach to Process</code> and the second should be the <code>Android: Launch Application</code>.
+The first should be the  <code style="background-color: lightgrey; color:black;">Android: Attach to Process</code> and the second should be the <code style="background-color: lightgrey; color:black;">Android: Launch Application</code>.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/Run_and_Debug.png" width="750" height="500" alt="Android Emulator"/>

 <p align="justify">
-We can choose both and after some modifications the  <code>launch.json</code> file should as be as follows.
+We can choose both and after some modifications the  <code style="background-color: lightgrey; color:black;">launch.json</code> file should as be as follows.
 </p>